 Autoclaves use pressurized steam to destroy microorganisms, and are the most dependable system available for the decontamination of laboratory waste and the sterilization of laboratory glassware, media, and reagents.
-A combination of pressure, heat and time in needed to efficiently decontaminate waste loads so perimeters must be made for each type of waste.
+A specific combination of pressure, heat and time is needed to efficiently decontaminate waste loads, so parameters must be established for each type of waste.
 Using an autoclave improperly can cause serious injury or contamination and can ruin the mechanical components.
 Before using the autoclave ensure that it is operating properly and determine the appropriate exposure time for the load.
-Appendix C has a SOP that can be placed near the autoclave.
+Appendix C has an SOP that can be placed near the autoclave.